administer03/Paint-by-number-useing-K-maen/README.md

 | Original Image | K = 4 Clusters | K = 8 Clusters |
 |---------------|----------------|----------------|
 | [Placeholder] | [Placeholder]  | [Placeholder]  |

+## 🤝 Contributions

+Contributions, ideas, and feedback are welcome!
+Feel free to open issues or pull requests.

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature-name`)
+3. Commit your changes (`git commit -am 'Add new feature'`)
+4. Push to the branch (`git push origin feature-name`)
+5. Open a pull request

+## 📜 License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## 🌟 Acknowledgments

+Special thanks to the open-source libraries and community that make projects like this possible.
+Inspired by the intersection of art and data science!